 2) Understand the cause of misunderstandings and why the issue occurred.

 3) Focus on the solution rather than the problem.

 4) Avoid too many many cooks in the kitchen if not necessary.

-5) Provide the scope of the solution, exact timetables, and don't promise anything you can't fulfill.
+5) Provide the solution's scope, exact timetables, and don't promise anything you can't fulfill.

-Remember, trust is doing what you say when you say you will do it, or at least give an update to as why you will miss your target.
-An informed customer, may not be happy with the news, but at least its resetting their expectations.
-We also need to shift from like to love relationship and as with any relationship, it takes a lot of trust and communication to get there.
+Remember, trust is doing what you say when you say you will do it or update why you will miss your target.
+An informed customer may not be happy with the news, but at least it's resetting their expectations.
+As with any relationship, it takes a lot of trust and communication to get there.

-We need to start thinking about beyond the 5th star to achieve some sort of excellence.
-What is a 6, 7, 8, 9, 10-star experience and what are the challenges each level brings?
-On one of Reid Hoffman's podcast Masters of Scale, Brian Chesky the CEO of Airbnb discusses the "starred experience" and pushing its' boundaries.
+We need to start thinking beyond the 5th star to achieve some excellence.
+What is a 6, 7, 8, 9, 10-star experience, and what are the challenges each level brings?
+On one of Reid Hoffman's podcast Masters of Scale, Brian Chesky, the CEO of Airbnb, discusses the "starred experience" and pushing its' boundaries.

-Many of the companies have a shortage of one or the other, you need both (excellent product experience and great support) to forge a lasting relationship.
+Many of the companies have a shortage of one or the other.
+It would be best if you had both (excellent product experience and great support) to forge a lasting relationship.
 You can't improve business relationships without these two elements.

-Remember, we are all now in the business of delivering experiences but in the midst of these changes, the truth is still the same: consumers get to choose their own preferred route to satisfy a need.
-Hence, earning satisfaction and loyalty means providing the best customer experience possible at a cost that is right for them.
+Remember, we are all now in the business of delivering experiences, but during these changes, the truth is still the same: consumers get to choose their preferred route to satisfy their needs.
+Earning satisfaction and loyalty means providing the best customer experience possible.